Unifex/docs.tokaido.io/pages/faq.md

 With most small and even medium Drupal sites, you won't notice a performance difference either with Tokaido, or virtual-system based solutions like Beetbox and DrupalVM.

 ### How does the SSH config work?
-When you run `tok init`, Tokaido installed an SSH profile for your project into `~/.ssh/tok_config`.
+When you run `tok up`, Tokaido installed an SSH profile for your project into `~/.ssh/tok_config`.
 It looks something like this:

 ```
 Host project-name.tok